sof202/SLURM_commands_plus/README.md

 ```

 You can obviously change some elements here if it isn't to your liking.
 I'm not
-a mind reader of exactly what you want.
+a mind reader, I don't know exactly what you want.

-### array
+### Array jobs

-You may want your job to be an array instead of a boring normal job.
-You
+You may want your job to be an array instead of a *boring normal job*.
+You can
-can accomplish this too by providing the `-a` option:
+accomplish this by providing the `-a` option:

 ```bash
 slurmScript -a path/to/new-script.sh